 We opted to book a taxi to take us on the 5 to 6 hour drive from Phnom Penh to Siem Reap.
-A flight would have taken us just as long door-to-door, would have cost more, and have a reputation for hitting people up for extra luggage charges at the gate.
+A flight would have taken us just as long door-to-door, would have cost more, and these flights have a reputation for hitting people up for extra luggage charges at the gate.
 We booked the car and were picked up in a beautiful, air conditioned Lexus SUV for the ride, which turned out to be quite pleasant and on a very new road.
 Along the way, our driver chatted with us about life in Cambodia and also stopped at a few sites, including a market where we could buy such local delicacies as fried spider, grasshopper, and silkworms, along with a roadside stand where we could buy sticky rice and black beans that had been roasted in bamboo.
 John tried the fried insects and we both tasted the sticky rice.

 People go to Siem Reap mostly to tour the temples of Angkor Wat, the famous ancient temples that are world-renowned for their beauty and historical importance.
 The city of Siem Reap itself is a mix of dusty streets lined with cheap hostels and cafes and an upscale section of hotels and fine dining restaurants.
 We stayed in the Golden Butterfly Villa, a small guest house just off one of the dusty streets.
 We were awakened at 7:00 sharp each morning to the sound of loud PA announcements from a school just next door.
 Even if I knew the Cambodian language, I doubt I would have understood much of the lengthy announcements, which had the sound of Charlie Brown’s teacher from the Peanuts specials we grew up with.
 The guest house itself was staffed with a well-meaning, but slightly inept staff.
 On check-in, our room was missing towels and other amenities, which we requested and, eventually, received.
 Later, when we tried to lock our room door to go to dinner, the key didn’t work.
 We figured out that our room key fit the room across the hall, not our room.
 We summoned the manager up to our floor to show her the problem and, in her limited English she kept pointing to our room and saying “no one stays in there,” to which we replied, “we stay in there” and she would repeat, “but no one stays there.”
 This went on for a while.
 This exchange, we later realized, set the tone for our five nights at the Golden Butterfly Villa.
 The remainder of the week had multiple comedic misunderstandings around internet service, requesting tuk-tuks, and hotel amentities.
 But what can you say?
 This is a small villa in a country that is developing rapidly but is still behind its Southeast Asia neighbors.